abhishek-kumar-code/Redfish_Public/Specification.md

 Primitive types are prefixed with the "Edm" namespace prefix.

-Redfish services may use any of the following primitive types:
+Redfish Services may use any of the following primitive types:

 | Type               | Meaning                                                               |
 | ---                | ---                                                                   |